madsleegiil/simplejdbc/README.md

 # SimpleJDBC

 SimpleJDBS is a small Kotlin library with extension functions on java.sql.Connection making it easy to perform simple CRUD operations with Kotlin data classes.
+The library does not supportany database relations, such as one-to-one, many-to-one etc.

 Still under development, no guarantees given.